Sunday, 5 November 2023

 Fourth post in my new mineralogy series, talking about my mineral collection ✨💎!
 This time it's not another installment about the specimens from the National Geographic RBA minerals collection that I've been getting since 2022 (more of that specific series to come after this haul!), but rather about the new (and gorgeous) specimens that I got at a local fair this past May, from a mineral stall (@/cabolitos on Instagram) - Featuring (see Fig. 1) azurite+malachite, aragonite, vanadinite, fluorite, cactus amethyst/'ametrine', chrome diopside, and cinnabar (mercury sulfide).
 These are easily among the most stunning specimens in my collection, all of them are so beautiful 😍, and lately I'd been especially looking for a larger azurite specimen and a vanadinite (I got another one at another September fair since), so yay 😁👌!

-Here's a video with all of the minerals from this haul (also on TikTok).
+Here's a video with all of the minerals from this haul (also on TikTok, and a slideshow post here as well).
 See below for the individual videos!

 And before the haul, here are some pictures of the mineral stall from the fair, and it was mineralogy heaven, so many beautiful specimens ✨💎!
 I was also pleasantly surprised by this stall because the main section of it was revolving around mineralogy and mineral collecting per se, with most minerals organized in your typical cardboard and methacrylate boxes indicating the name and country of origin of each specimen.
 Typically, stalls at local fairs which sell gems and minerals tend to be mainly focused on the New Age/'crystal healing'/esoteric/spiritual aspects (see this post to see why 'crystal healing' is such a huge pet peeve of mine 😅), so yeah, big breath of fresh air, honestly!
 And while I also do like tumbled stones and polished minerals and gems, this stall also offered a lot more rough/unpolished specimens than is also typical among fair stalls in my area, so I really liked that as well 😃